 Verse 29.
-Since God is God both of the Jews and the Gentiles, the way of salvation cannot belong exclusively to the Jews but must be available to all mankind.
+Since God is God both of the Jews and the Gentiles, the way of salvation

 Verse 30.
 The true character of God thus demonstrates that justification by faith must be for all mankind.
 The verse alludes to the fundamental creed of Judaism: God is one (Deuteronomy 6:4).
 There is only one God, so there can be only one plan of salvation.

 Making the law a means of salvation would contradict this truth, for God gave the law only to the Jews.
 Therefore, salvation must come by faith, and salvation by faith must be the same for both Jews and Gentiles.